|Applies to: Intune in the classic portal|

 - Enrolled devices must be using the 1511 release of Windows 10.

-Associate your Windows Store for Business account with Intune
+Associate your Microsoft Store for Business account with Intune

 Before you enable synchronization in the Intune console, you must configure your store account to use Intune as a management tool: